Doctoral Experiential: ACOTE Standards and Description

 - The Development of E-Memory Books to Ease the Transition in Cognitive Decline for Individuals Living with Alzheimer's Disease and related Dementias at Glenmeadow

-- Musculoskeletal Pain Management & Topical Treatments for Community Members with Chronic Musculoskeletal Pain
+- Musculoskeletal Pain Management and Topical Treatments for Community Members with Chronic Musculoskeletal Pain

 Jamie Carder, Christine Dunkley, Dimple Patel, and Matthew Roy